-Introduction Dirofilariasis is a zoonosis caused by nematodes from the genus Dirofilaria, which is a parasite in dogs and other canids, and humans get infected by a mosquito bite.
+Introduction Dirofilariasis is a zoonosis caused by nematodes from the genus Dirofilaria, which is a parasite in dogs and other canids and humans get infected by a mosquito bite.
 In Europe, the number of patients outside the endemic area is increasing.
-So far, more than 2,850 cases of human dirofilariasis have been reported worldwide.
+So far, more than 2850 cases of human dirofilariasis have been reported worldwide.
 In the last 20 years, we have had only two confirmed cases in our institution.
-The disease is manifested in a cutaneous, visceral, and ocular form.
-From the initial infection, the first symptoms can take several years to manifest.
-The diagnosis can be confirmed histologically, morphologically, and/or by molecular techniques.
-The treatment includes surgical removal of the parasite and antiparasitic therapy.
+The disease is manifested in a cutaneous, visceral and ocular form.
+From initial infection, the first symptoms can take several years to manifest.
+The diagnosis can be confirmed histologically, morphologically and/or by molecular techniques.
+The treatment includes surgical parasite removal and antiparasitic therapy.

 Case outline The paper presents two cases of Dirophilaria repens infection.
+The paper presents two cases of Dirophilaria repens infection.
 The first patient had a migratory nodular facial skin change for several years.
-After the skin induration incision in the zygomatic region, a 7-cm-long worm was extracted, later identified as Dirophilaria repens.
+After the skin induration incision in the zygomatic region, a 7-cm-long worm was extracted, identified as Dirophilaria repens. later The pathohistological finding of the extirpated change showed that it was a granuloma inflammation.
+The second case is a patient with a persistent cough and haemoptysis, with a morphologically verified nodular change in the pulmonary parenchyma.
+The pathohistological finding of the extirpated change showed a chronic granulomatous inflammation and presence of parasites.
+The treatment of both patients resulted in a complete recovery without complications.
 The pathohistological finding of the extirpated change showed that it was a granuloma inflammation.
-The second case was a patient with a persistent cough and hemoptysis, with a morphologically verified nodular change in the pulmonary parenchyma.
-The pathohistological finding of the extirpated change showed a chronic granulomatous inflammation and the presence of parasites.
 The treatment of both patients resulted in a complete recovery without complications.